MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L07_BPF.md

 11. Click **Save Table**.

+12. Navigate back to the solution.

+13. Click **Publish all customizations**.

 ### Task 2 – Add Column to Knowledge Assessment Form

 1. Make sure you still have the **Knowledge Assessment** table selected.